LancePatchwork/steamsky/README.md

 in the releases:

 * TkLib.
-Included in MagicSplat version for Windows, on Linux should be available in all mayor distributions.
+Included in MagicSplat version for Windows, on Linux should be available in all major distributions.

 * Tk extension *tksvg*.
 You can get it from: